alleyinteractive/ad-layers/README.md

 The Ad Layers plugin ("ad-layers") will provide an advanced mechanism for ad ops teams and other digital producers to customize the layout of advertisements in WordPress templates with minimal developer intervention.

+## Running builds

+Run `npm run build` to build all production assets.
+Run `npm run dev` for a development build of assets, which also watches files for changes and automatically recompiles.

+## Running Tests

+Run `npm run test` to run Jest tests against JavaScript files.
+Run `npm run test:watch` to keep the test runner open and watching for changes.

+Run `npm run lint` to run ESLint against all JavaScript files.
+Linting will also happen when running development or production builds.

+Run `composer phpcs` to run PHP CodeSniffer tests against PHP files.

 # Managing Ad Layers

 The plugin adds an Ad Layers custom post type to the WordPress dashboard for managing available add layers.
 There are multiple options under this menu.